-Based in Portland, Oregon, the Better Outcomes thru Bridges (BOB) Programs focus on serving some of our community’s most vulnerable and underserved people.
+Based all throughout Oregon, the Better Outcomes thru Bridges (BOB) Behavioral Health Programs focus on serving some of our community’s most vulnerable and underserved people.
 Our goal is to empower individuals on their journey toward better well-being by engaging with compassion, dignity and integrity.

 Rather than an “individual encounter”, our model that allows for continuous engagement across the client's service delivery and care continuum.

 BOB Regional Behavioral Health Programs include several patient-centered programs and projects within the Oregon region.